CONCURRENT SESSIONS

 Marlen Knobloch, PhD, University of Lausanne, Switzerland

-• This session will delve into the metabolic requirements that are critical for stemness, including the mechanisms underlying the exit from naïve pluripotency and the maintenance of lineage and cell identity.
+This session will delve into the metabolic requirements essential for stemness, including the mechanisms underlying the exit from naïve pluripotency and the maintenance of lineage and cell identity.

 Evolutionary Perspective of Development and Regeneration